 Supplemental Security Income is a needs-based income assistance program administered by the Social Security Administration for people who are elderly (65 or older), blind, or disabled (physical or mental problem expected to last at least one year or result in death) who don't have many assets and who don't earn much money.
 These amounts are specific and they change periodically.
 For the most current information, call SSA at the above number or visit the SSA Website.

 How do I apply for retirement benefits?
-Up Top

 To apply for benefits or to get more information about the SSA retirement program, call 1-800-772-1213.
 They have a TTY phone connection as well at 1-800-325-0778.